nunocunha/league-of-random/README.md

 Run `npx ng generate component component-name` to generate a new component.
 You can also use `npx ng generate directive|pipe|service|class|guard|interface|enum|module`.

-### Generate/update API

-Start all necessary microservices.
-Then, run `npm run api` to generate all APIs.

-In case you only need to generate or update a single API, run `npm run api:<microservice-to-update>`.

 ### Lint